THE BIOTECH FUTURES CHALLENGE WILL TAKE PLACE IN QLD

 ARE YOU A STUDENT FROM QUEENSLAND?

-After the success of our Victoria challenge in 2020, we are continuing to expand and want to give more students the opportunity to work on a project with a world-class researcher.
-The BIOTech Futures Challenge will also take place across our separate satellite locations.
-QLD challenge will follow the same structure as NSW and International challenges so check out what's in store here.
+After the success of our Queensland Satellite Chapter in 2023, we are continuing to expand and want to give more students the opportunity to work on a project with a world-class researcher.
+The BIOTech Futures Challenge in QLD will follow the same structure as NSW and International challenges so check out what's in store here.
 Please note the QLD challenge will take place before the NSW challenge so register your interest so you don't miss out.
+Finalists and runners-up from each Satellite Challenge will have the opportunity to fly out to Sydney to present at the Sydney Symposium.

 MAY